FormidableLabs/nextjs-sanity-fe/setup.md

 If it is not loaded you can do so by running `source .env` command in your terminal

-Assuming you completed the previous steps, you should now be able to start the Nextjs app using:
+Assuming you completed the previous steps, you should now be able to start the Next.js app using:

 ```
 pnpm dev:nextjs